 I first discovered my love of writing as an eight-year-old who composed poetry on window ledges and wrote an epic novel about an adventuring polar bear.
-None of those early works saw publication, but since then I have been featured in the Valley News, Genesee Valley Parent Magazine, the Middlesex News, Bangor Metro, and Port City Life Magazine.
+None of those early works saw publication, but since then I have been featured in Solstice Literary Magazine, Port City Life Magazine, Bangor Metro, the Valley News, Genesee Valley Parent Magazine, and the Middlesex News.
 One of those feature stories, Summers in Rachel's House, won an honorable mention in the Writers Digest annual competition in 2009.
 I spent eight years as a regular columnist, first for the Northborough-Southborough Villager, then for Bangor Daily News.
 As a BDN columnist I wrote stories about people all over the state of Maine.
-It was an exercise that significantly boosted the love I already had for my adopted home state, where I have been a part-time resident for 37 years and a full time resident for 16.
+It was an exercise that significantly boosted the love I already had for my adopted home state, where I have been a part-time resident for 38 years and a full time resident for 17.
 I've also been known to write about motherhood, dogs, travels, and forays into introspection.
-Fundamentally, even in the throes of despair that life inevitably brings, I believe that being alive is a gift not to be squandered in negativity.
 Thinking deeply is important; so is laughter.
 That's what I try to find through words.

-In 2015, after five years and 173 columns for the Bangor Daily, I resigned from my regular columnist position to concentrate on larger book projects and freelance work.
-Shortly thereafter, an opportunity dropped in my lap to teach freshman writing at Husson University, which I still do today.
+In 2015 I completed an MFA in creative writing through the University of Southern Maine's Stonecoast program.
+After 173 columns for the Bangor Daily, I shifted my attention to larger book projects and freelance work.
+I also began teaching writing at Husson University, which I still do today.

-I am a member of the AWP and Maine Writers and Publishers Alliance.
+I am a member of the AWP, the Authors Guild, and Maine Writers and Publishers Alliance.
 You can find me on the MWPA's "Find Maine Writers" pages: (find.mainewriters.org)